 Active individuals who lose too much water, and dont replace it, will often show signs of dehydration.
 Dizzyiness, cramping, and fatigue.
 The loss of water is not the only culprit.
 Along with water, individuals lose essential minerals when they perspire, breath, or excrete liquids from the body.
 These electrolytes are the electrically charged ions in the body, which help regulate and maintain blood volume, which in turn keeps body temperature and heart rate from rising during activities or hot temperatures.

 During prolonged activities, most experts recommend 'drinking to thirst'.
 This varies by individual but most people fall between 14 and 18 fluid ounces per hour of exercise.
-Keep in mind some athletes will sweat more than others.
+Keep in mind some individuals will sweat more than others.
 And fluid losses will be higher in heat and humidity.
 But no matter what, make sure you are replenishing minerals as well as fluids to rebalance electrolyte levels in the body.